A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions: Preliminaries

 \begin{theorem}[\cite{DGAA13}] For each BWR-game $\cG$, there is a potential transformation \raf{eqpot} bringing $\cG$ to canonical form.
 Furthermore, in a game in canonical form we have $\mu_{\cG} = \bar M[r]$. \end{theorem}

 In this paper we will provide an algorithm for finding such a potential transformation in the ergodic case.

-\begin{proposition} If in a BWR-game if there exits and constant $m$ such that $\bar M[r]=m$ for all $v \in V$, then (i) every locally optimal strategy is optimal and (ii) the game is ergodic: $m=\mu(v)$ is its value for every initial position $v\in V$. \end{proposition} \proof Indeed, if \Max\ (\Min) applies a locally optimal strategy then after every own move (s)he will get (pay) $m$, while for each move of the opponent the local reward will be at least (at most) $m$, and finally, for each random position the expected local reward is $m$.
+\begin{proposition} If there exists a constant $m$ such that $\bar M[r]=m$ for all $v \in V$, then (i) every locally optimal strategy is optimal and (ii) the game is ergodic: $m=\mu(v)$ is its value for every initial position $v\in V$. \end{proposition} \proof Indeed, if \Max\ (\Min) applies a locally optimal strategy then after every own move (s)he will get (pay) $m$, while for each move of the opponent the local reward will be at least (at most) $m$, and finally, for each random position the expected local reward is $m$.
 Thus, every locally optimal strategy of a player is optimal.
 Furthermore, if both players choose their optimal strategies then the expected local reward $\EE[r(e_i)]$ equals $m$ for every step $i$.
 Hence, the value of the game $\lim_{T\rightarrow\infty}\frac{1}{T+1}\sum_{i=0}^T b_i$ equals $m$.